Canimal CAN-USB User Guide

 - Install CAN Utilities (if needed):

-- Bring up the interface:
+sudo apt install can-utils - Bring up the interface:

 sudo ip link set can0 up type can bitrate 500000